Hawkins classification: Classification system for talar neck fractures.

 1939 – Various attempts made to create a classification system such as Miller and Baker in the Southern Medical Journal

 1952 – Coltart reported on 228 talus injuries treated by surgeons in the British Royal Air Force in an attempt to describe the variety of injuries that occur to the talus and surrounding joints.
 He described various talus fracture patterns, fracture-dislocation combinations, and isolated peritalar dislocations

-1970 – Leland G Hawkins described injury patterns and avascular necrosis (AVN) rates in a series of 57 vertical talar neck fractures in 55 patients from three different institutions.
+1970 – Leland G Hawkins described injury patterns and avascular necrosis (AVN) rates in a series of 57 neck fractures of the talus in 55 patients from three different institutions.
 All 55 patients sustained forced dorsiflexion injuries, similar to the mechanism described as Aviator’s Astragalus by Anderson in 1919.
 Originally classified into three types (Types I-III)

 - Aviator’s astragalus

 - Astragalus fractures

 - Fabricii G. De admiranda pedis fractura, Centuria II; Observatio LXVII 1682: 140